Sabrinas Organizing

 Should You Fold or Hang Clothing

-Last Modified: January 24, 2022 Sabrina Quairoli This blog uses cookies.
+Last Modified: July 31, 2024 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

 Did you ever wonder if you should hang or fold a piece of clothing?
-Well, I get this question all the time when I work with clients.
+Well, I always get this question when I work with clients.
 Some items should be folded, others it is OK to hang them.
 I found that it really does depend on the fabric, how delicate the item is, and how often you wear it.
 This post talks about specific clothing items to fold or hang in the closet and additional tips to keep in mind when making up your mind.

 Is it better to fold or hang clothes?